ashthomas92/elementor-form-submissions-cleaner/README.md

-# elementor-form-submissions-cleaner
+# Elementor Form Submissions Cleaner
-Adds the option to automatically remove Elementor form submissions after X days
+Adds the option to automatically delete Elementor form submissions after X days.
+The setting can be found in Elementor > Settings > Advanced, below the "Form Submissions" setting (note that it's only visible if Form Submissions are enabled)